-I am attorney Alexz Adams, and I am writing this page for my future bankruptcy clients, as well as others who meet with me and decide to go another route.
+I am attorney Alexzander Adams, and I am writing this page for my future bankruptcy clients, as well as others who meet with me and decide to go another route.

 Let’s start at the beginning.
 If you are reading my words here, then today is not the beginning of this journey for you.
-Often times, it takes people I speak to literally years to seek help with their personal finances before a “straw breaking the camel’s back” moment catapults them into my office.
+Oftentimes, it takes my clients literally years to seek help with their personal finances before a “straw breaking the camel’s back” moment catapults them into my office.
 Maybe it’s a car repossession, maybe a notice of garnishment or maybe it’s the humility of being served a lawsuit regarding a collections account.
 This financial situation has caused you mental stress, physical stress, stress in your relationships with friends and loved ones, and has also left you feeling at times depressed, helpless, and scared.

 You are not here because you have failed as a provider, a mother, a father, a student or a breadwinner.
 You have more than likely done everything you have been able to think of to avoid reading the words on this page.
 You have truly been selfless in trying to support the family and carry on so your loved ones don’t feel the strain of this burden.
 So before you ever contact me and before I am fortunate enough to speak to you, many events have occurred.

 Some of these events may not be your fault.
 Maybe for once in your life you took the family to Disneyland, only to return and find you have been downsized from your job of 15 years.
 Maybe the small business you have which was once booming has fallen on hard times in this economy and you are now looking for work.
 Maybe there was a loss of income in your family making paying the bills now impossible.
-Or maybe it can all be traced to one moment in time when a sudden medical condition started the financial strain.
+Maybe it can all be traced to one moment in time when a sudden medical condition started the financial strain.
+Or may the COVID pandemic just plain kicked your butt.

 This is where you are.
 You are reading this to find a path out of this mess.
 Here’s what I want to do for you.
 I want to provide a light at the end of this long, dark tunnel.
 I want to get you through this maze and back to a productive life.
 I want to help you achieve a fresh start in your finances so you can move on and hopefully never return to this dark place.
 And I want you, right now, to start looking forward toward what life can and will be like in the future, rather than festering in misery about how you got here in the first.